-- 1. Select desired slit and guider filter.

-- 2. Slew to object and acquire (Section 3.1 above)

-- 3. Set desired position angle on the sky.
-Click on rotator icon and either Sync Rotator to Parallactic Angle, or enter position angle and Set Rotator (deg).
+- 2. Slew to object and acquire (Section 3.1 above) - 3.
+Set desired position angle on the sky.
+Click on rotator icon (see Figure 3-5) and either Sync Rotator to Parallactic Angle, or enter position angle and click on Set Rotator (deg).

-- 4. Take an image of the field:

-- a.
-In GUI select Basic (see Figure 3-3).

-- b.
-Set desired itime, coadds and cycles.

-- c.
-Go.